 - 5.1 RCT is responsible for putting in place proper arrangements for the governance of its affairs and to review these arrangements at least annually.
 The Council discharges this responsibility by having in place a Local Code of Corporate Governance and undertakes an annual assessment against this Code in the form of an Annual Governance Statement.
-Both the Code and Annual Governance Statement have been compiled in line with Delivering Good Governance in Local Government: Framework (2016) developed by the Chartered Institute of Public Finance and Accountancy (CIPFA). - 5.2.
-The Review of Effectiveness of the Council's governance arrangements are set out in detail in Section 6 and have been summarised in Table 1 across the 7 principles set out in the 2016 Framework.
+Both the Code and AGS have been compiled in line with Delivering Good Governance in Local Government: Framework (2016) developed by CIPFA. - 5.2.
+The Review of Effectiveness of the Council's governance arrangements are set out in detail in Section 6 and conclude overall (paragraph 6.12):